Skip to content

 What host computers are compatible with the Openterface Mini-KVM?

-To use this mini-KVM, the host computer must install one of these host applications to support MacOS, Windows and Linux.
-A web-based extension and Android apps are currently under development.
+To use this mini-KVM, the host computer must install one of these host applications to support MacOS, Windows, Linux and Android.

 What target devices are compatible with the Openterface Mini-KVM?